buehler/mse-master-thesis/sections/04_concept.md

 The basic principle is depicted in {@fig:04_git_repo}.
 A central git repository acts as distribution node for contracts between the parties and therefore between the trust zones.
 The contract is either created via some application or via manual creation by an administrator.
 The contract is then pushed into the central repository.
 All participants can periodically check for new or revoked contracts in the repository.
 A contract is only valid as long as the file is physically present in the repository.
 To revoke a contract, the file is deleted from the repository.

 With a central repository, other security concerns arise.
 The repository is not crucial for the communication between participants, but it is relevant for the management of the contracts.
 While a denial of service attack may not impact the communication itself, it can disable the possibility to check for revoked contracts.
-Furthermore, the history of a git repository is not secure since the clients can hold a local clone.
+Also, the history of the repository could be a target for an attacker.
+If the attacker is able to alter the history of the repository, the contracts could be altered as well.

 ## Define the Contract